Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Related work

-The practice of AI auditing, or algorithm auditing---a term first formally proposed by \citet{sandvig_auditing_2014} to describe methods for detecting discrimination in online platforms---has expanded over the last decade \citep{vecchione_algorithmic_2021}.
-Researchers have since used the term to encompass not just field studies for detecting discrimination with causal estimation\citep{metaxa_auditing_2021} but also any kind of independent assessment of an automated or data-defined system \citep{digital_regulation_cooperation_forum_auditing_2022, raji_closing_2020}.
-Early audit studies---of facial recognition systems and criminal risk assessment \citep{angwin_machine_2016, buolamwini_gender_2018}, for example---by \emph{external} journalists, academics, and civil advocates fueled advocacy that resulted in advocacy and, at times, even changes to the deployed systems \citep{raji_actionable_2022, sherwin_facebook_2019, spinks_contemporary_2020, sheard_banning_2021}.
-However, not all audits succeed in holding system builders and operators accountable \citep{goodman_ai_2022, watkins_governing_2021}.
-While these key studies define the practice of AI auditing and some of the components of accountability, no study yet examines the full range of tools used to support AI auditing and accountability.
-Most notably, \citet{wong_seeing_2023} examine documentation from 27 toolkits for ``AI Ethics'', finding that these resources employ a narrow technical framing that fails to involve more diverse stakeholders or reckon with the non-technical dimensions of AI ethics work, \citet{kaye_risky_2023} survey and critique the tools currently used for AI governance by governments across the globe, and \citet{berman_scoping_2024} call for more evaluations of the effectiveness of these tools.
-We build on these critical studies with a survey of the broader landscape of audit tooling, including some non-technical resources and several previously overlooked areas of tooling necessary for accountability.
+We also build on more general critiques of ``responsible AI'' toolkits. \citet{wong_seeing_2023}, for example, examine documentation from 27 toolkits for ``AI Ethics'', finding that these resources employ a narrow technical framing that fails to involve more diverse stakeholders or reckon with the non-technical dimensions of AI ethics work; \citet{kaye_risky_2023} survey and critiques the tools currently used for AI governance by governments across the globe; and \citet{berman_scoping_2024} call for more evaluations of the effectiveness of responsible AI tools.